drikkes/hektochantal/index.md

 ### Jekyll Themes

+You can use the [editor on GitHub](https://github.com/drikkes/hektochantal/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/drikkes/hektochantal/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact